EdenAnew/Classic-Line-Editor/README.md

 ```
 cmake --install .
 ```
-6. From here, there should be an "install" folder within your build, containing a release folder, which should contain the ClassicLineBuilder.exe.
+6. From here, the terminal should print the location of the "install" folder, follow this path and find the folder containing the ClassicLineBuilder.exe.
 Copy this path.
 7. Navigate to the "Edit system environment variables" program
 8. Advanced > Environment Variables > Under 'System Variables', click 'Path' > Edit > New > Paste the copied file path into the new textbox and hit "OK"